-Though qualifying NEET has been mandatory to pursue a wide range of Medical Science courses both in India and abroad, you don’t need NEET scores to study BSc Forensic Science.
+Though qualifying for NEET has been mandatory to pursue a wide range of Medical Science courses both in India and abroad, you don’t need NEET scores to study BSc Forensic Science.

-To pursue BSc Forensic Science, you must have passed 10+2 with either medical or nonmedical streams.
+To pursue BSc in Forensic Science, you must have passed 10+2 with either medical or nonmedical streams.
 The combinations have been explained below.

 1. PCMB [Phsyics Chemistry, Maths, and Biology]2.
 PCB [Physics, Chemistry, and Biology]

 As an interdisciplinary study, forensic science includes many different branches of science, including chemistry, biology, physics, geology, psychology, social science, and engineering.
 Nothing is simple or challenging; what matters is perseverance.